 Our bodies physically respond to our emotions, this is a fact.

 At around the age of 22 I was diagnosed with IBS.
 Now, whilst I wholeheartedly know many people suffer with this condition, I’m not saying we can necessarily ‘think it away.’
-I was sent to a nutritionist who told me to add more fiber to my diet and not knowing at the time I was having an over sensitivity to wheat this didn’t particularly help.
+I was sent to a nutritionist who told me to add more fibre to my diet and not knowing at the time I was having an over sensitivity to wheat this didn’t particularly help.
 I went on my own exploration of food intolerance tests, supplementary therapies, and various elimination restrictive diets.

 Now I’m not bashing these ideas, we all need to do our own research and take responsibility for our own bodies, but it wasn’t until I started to think about my emotional state that things started to make more sense to me.
 I would eat certain foods and my body would reject them, yet at other times, no problem?
-‘Hmm.. what’s going on here?’
+‘Hmm.
+What’s going on here?’
 I thought.
 Same food, different day, different mood or stresses and no reaction.

 It was around the same time that I introduced meditation into my life and started to feel the benefits of connecting my thoughts to my body.
-Whilst I hope and know things have moved on from the '90s, if only that doctor who diagnosed me in a five minute consultation (not their fault, this is what they have to work with) had asked me ‘what’s going on with you?”
+Whilst I hope and know things have moved on from the '90s, if only that doctor who diagnosed me in a five-minute consultation (not their fault, this is what they have to work with) had asked me ‘what’s going on with you?”
 He could have opened up a whole can of worms and sent me for counselling which is what I actually needed.
 But I don’t go down the 'shoulda woulda coulda' path.
 I got there my own way, and I now connect to my mind and body in a way I could never have imagined.

-I am not suggesting you ignore physical issues and it is always best to check anything out with your GP first.
+I am not suggesting you ignore physical issues, and it is always best to check anything out with your GP first.
 But if after being reassured all is well, look to your mind, your thoughts, your environment and what emotionally is going on for you.

-So, the next time you get an ache or something physically is going on for you in your body, you may want to check in with yourself and ask yourself, “are my issues in my tissues?”
+So, the next time you get an ache, or something physically is going on for you in your body, you may want to check in with yourself and ask yourself, “are my issues in my tissues?”